Feeding Frenzy (video game): Release

 The free ActiveX version of Feeding Frenzy can be played online at websites such as the MSN Gaming Zone, but has only a limited number of levels.
 The Windows version, Feeding Frenzy Deluxe, is available for download as a trial, with the full version available for a fee.
 Additionally, Xbox and Xbox 360 versions exist.
-The original Xbox version is available via an Xbox Live Arcade disc from Microsoft, or from Official Xbox Magazine discs.
-The Xbox 360 version can be downloaded from the Xbox Live Marketplace, either as a free demo, or as a full version.
-This version is also included on the disc that comes with the Xbox Arcade bundle for the Xbox 360, alongside Pac-Man Championship Edition, Uno, Luxor 2, and Boom Boom Rocket.
-The Xbox 360 Pro and Elite versions include this version as one of the 16 game demos preloaded on the hard drive.
+The original Xbox version was available via an Xbox Live Arcade disc from Microsoft, or from Official Xbox Magazine discs.
+The Xbox 360 version could be downloaded from the Xbox Live Marketplace, either as a free demo, or as a full version.
+This version was also included on the disc that came with the Xbox Arcade bundle for the Xbox 360, alongside Pac-Man Championship Edition, Uno, Luxor 2, and Boom Boom Rocket.
+The Xbox 360 Pro and Elite versions included this version as one of the 16 game demos preloaded on the hard drive.

 An arcade version was released by UltraCade Technologies which featured a ticket redemption system and an automated difficulty tuning system.
 The arcade cabinet also features built-in bubbler tanks on both sides with flowing water and artificial fish.

+A J2ME ported version of the game was released for some mobile phones by Real Arcade in 2006, with fewer levels due to the limitations of the mobile phone's storage medium.